psilospore/crypto-tumbler-simulator/scala/README.md

 I will attempt to document some attacks, safety mechanisms I've added, and unaddressed vulnerabilities.

-Feel free to sklp this and skip to implementation.
+Feel free to skip this section since it is a bit long.
+However it does explain the following section and why I made some of those decisions.

 ### Examining the ledger